Use an upcycled metal table frame to make a very colorful and useful table for an outdoor space. It’s easier than you think. I’ll show you how.

 How to display vacation photos is not something I usually think about.
 Many times I do a photo book upon returning, but while visiting Cape Cod with my daughter Jamie, I collected sand, rocks and shells.
 I wanted to display these along with a favorite photo in a shadow box that fits with my decor.
 I’ll show you how I made a rustic shadow box using an IKEA ribba shadow box.

 The Power Tool Challenge Team is back this month with fabulous, creative weekend garden projects to inspire you.
 Some are similar and a few are very different, but all are very creative.
 Be sure to hop over to see all the details on the blog.

-Reclaimed artwork doesn’t generally come with a frame.
+I needed to make an artwork rustic frame.
+Why?
+Because reclaimed artwork doesn’t generally come with a frame.
 While vacationing in Cape Cod with my daughter Jamie in late June, I actually picked up three pieces of reclaimed art.
-This sweet painting of three sandpipers scurrying on the beach is done on a piece of scrap plywood.
-The artist is John Bates of Provincetown Massachusetts….
+This sweet painting of three sandpipers scurrying on the beach is done on a piece of…

 How to make a rustic garden table perfect for potting, entertaining and more.
 Step by step tutorial using reclaimed fence boards.
 Weekend project for you to make.
 Check it out!